betoxxD/CompetitiveProgramming/README.md

 ## :warning: License

-Distributed under the no License.
-See LICENSE.txt for more information.
+Distributed under the Apache License.
+See LICENSE for more information.